 This requirement can be met with a course in animal or mammalian physiology.
 A laboratory component is not required.
 This requirement cannot be satisfied with a course in pathophysiology or cell biology.

-3- to 5-credit course in microbiology:
+3- to 5-credit course in microbiology, lab credits not included:

 A microbiology course that provides the student with foundation needed for professional studies.
 Topics covered should include microbial morphology and physiology, bacterial metabolism, microbial genetics, and the classification of the microorganisms (bacterial, viral, fungal, and parasitic).
 A laboratory component is not required.